grownops/forester-landing/content/_index.md

 **Ongoing development process; that progress to maturity**

 We are a community of modern operations leaders (SRE, DevOps, EngOps, DevSecOps, etc) passionate about keeping up with the future of operations teams and sharing best practices to achieve Ops maturity.
-We organize live meetups (when possible), webinars, newsletters, and workshops.
+We organize live meetups (when possible), webinars, newsletters, workshops and **community**.

 {{< rawhtml >}}
 <!-- Begin Mailchimp Signup Form -->